TomerBeren/FooBook-TCP-Server/README.md

-# [AdvancedProgProject]
+# Advanced Programming Project: Bloom Filter Component

 ## Getting Started

-This guide will walk you through the steps required to compile and run **[AdvancedProgProject]** using Docker.
+This guide will walk you through the steps required to compile and run the Bloom Filter component of the Advanced Programming Project using Docker.
 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites